karlito40/fofo/README.md

 ### Front

-The front can be run independently from the WebExtension.
+The front project run independently from the WebExtension.

 `cd fofo-front && npm run start`